Skip to main content

 Research can include testing new medicines or procedures, studying genetics, testing blood samples, taking measurements or completing questionnaires.

-Research studies we are currently recruiting for are listed below.
+Studies we are currently recruiting for are listed below.
 If you have any questions, contact our Clinical Research Facility on 0114 271 7417 or email r.innovation@nhs.net.

 SPOT (Skin Pathology assessment with Optical Technologies study - eczema research